 ☐ Required: IHE Compliance Task Force issues the Health Officer Order for Case Isolation to the case.
-Described IIII Compliance Took Force works with the cose to report on list of students Ш Required: IHE Compliance Task Force works with the case to generate a list of students and/or employees with exposure to the case while infectious.
+Beauting & U.F.
+Ogranilance Teels Ferre words with the case to manage a list of students Ш Required: IHE Compliance Task Force works with the case to generate a list of students and/or employees with exposure to the case while infectious.
 IHE Compliance Officer submits this information to the Long Beach Health Department using the COVID-19 Case and Contact Line List for the Educational Sector within one business day of notification of a confirmed case.
 If needed, additional time may be requested.
 For technical assistance on how to complete the line list contact: COVID19Edu@longbeach.gov.